|Dental Caries (Cavities) |

 - Near the gum line

 Acid also can seep through pores in the enamel.
 This is how decay begins in the softer dentin layer, the main body of the tooth.
-As the dentin breaks down, the enamel over it can collapse, forming a cavity.
+As the dentin and enamel break down, a cavity is created.

-If the cavity is not fixed, bacteria will get into the tooth's inner layer.
+If the decay is not removed, bacteria will continue to grow and produce acid that eventually will get into the tooth's inner layer.
 This contains the soft pulp and sensitive nerve fibers.